cberthou/aes-gcm-rsa-oaep/README.md

 Tests uses `@peculiar/webcrypto` for polyfilling browser crypto api.

+This can be used to replace [kubeseal](https://github.com/bitnami-labs/sealed-secrets) encryption in JavaScript environments.

 ## Using x509 certificates

 To be able to use x509 certificates, you need to first extract the public key with